This post may contain affiliate links.

 Alright.
 So I know it’s a tall claim…” Life-changing peanut butter noodles” but I’m serious when I say that these noodles are life changing.
 They even rival my Ramen Stir Fry Noodles, Sesame Noodles and Garlic Noodles.

-- Quick & Easy – Ready in just 20 minutes with minimal prep and simple ingredients.
+- Quick & easy: Ready in just 20 minutes with minimal prep, one pan and simple ingredients.
+For another quick noodle dish also try these 15-minute Sesame Noodles.

-- Super Creamy & Flavorful – The peanut butter sauce is rich, nutty, and has the perfect balance of sweet, savory, and spicy.
+- Creamy & flavourful: The peanut butter sauce is rich, nutty, and has the perfect balance of sweet, savoury and spicy for a taste you can’t get enough of.

-- Customizable – Add your favorite veggies or protein to make it your own.
+- Customizable: Add your favourite veggies or protein to make it your own.

-- Great for Meal Prep – Stores well and reheats beautifully for easy leftovers.
+- Great for Meal Prep: These noodles store and reheat well for easy leftovers.

 Key Ingredients and Substitutions

-- Noodles: I recommend rice noodles for this recipe.
-They cook up really quickly!
-My two favourite types to use are these ones (generally used in Pad Thai), and these ones (generally used in Pad See Ew.)
+- Noodles: I recommend rice noodles for this recipe because they cook up very quickly.
+My two favourite types to use are these pad thai noodles (generally used in Tofu Pad Thai), and wide rice noodles (Used in recipes like my Vegan Pad See Ew.)
 You can always substitute rice noodles with ramen noodles or even just spaghetti noodles if you need.

 - Peanut butter: Any type of peanut butter will work.
 Classic creamy butter, natural peanut butter or crunchy peanut butter.
 If you want to swap out the peanut butter in this recipe for any reason, you can also use almond butter or tahini.